-- 1. Launch Tectia Connections Configuration GUI. - Right-click in the notification area of the Windows taskbar and select Configuration. - 2.
-Under General, click Default Connection.
+1. Launch Tectia Connections Configuration GUI.

+Right-click \bigcirc in the notification area of the Windows taskbar and select Configuration.

+2. Under General, click Default Connection.
 Select the Authentication tab.
 Ensure that public-key authentication is enabled and it is the first or only method in the list.
-By default, it is enabled. - Under Public-Key Authentication, you can select to use public keys or certificates or both in the authentication.
+By default, it is enabled.